 Madina Agénor, SCD, MPH

-Madina Agénor, ScD, MPH (she/her) is Assistant Professor in the Department of Behavioral and Social Sciences and the Center for Health Promotion and Health Equity at Brown University School of Public Health.
+Dr. Madina Agénor ScD, MPH is an Associate Professor in the Department of Behavioral and Social Sciences and the Center for Health Promotion and Health Equity at Brown University School of Public Health.
 She is also Adjunct Faculty at The Fenway Institute and leads the Sexual Health and Reproductive Experiences (SHARE) Lab at Brown University.

-Dr. Agénor completed postdoctoral research training in cancer prevention and health equity at Harvard T.H.
-Chan School of Public Health and Dana-Farber Cancer Institute.
-She holds a Doctor of Science (ScD) in Social and Behavioral Sciences with a concentration in Women, Gender, and Health from Harvard T.H.
-Chan School of Public Health, a Master of Public Health (MPH) in Sociomedical Sciences from Columbia University Mailman School of Public Health, and a bachelor’s degree (AB) in Community Health and Gender Studies from Brown University.
+Dr. Agénor completed postdoctoral research training in cancer prevention equity at Harvard T.H.
+Chan School of Public Health (Harvard Chan) and Dana-Farber Cancer Institute and was Visiting Research Faculty at the Center for Interdisciplinary Research on AIDS at Yale University.
+She holds a Doctor of Science (ScD) in Social and Behavioral Sciences with a concentration in Women, Gender, and Health from Harvard Chan, a Master of Public Health (MPH) in Sociomedical Sciences from Columbia University Mailman School of Public Health, and a bachelor’s degree in Community Health and Gender Studies from Brown University.

 Translate »